mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 and protecting infantry from countermeasures that would make them ineffective.
-In short, the K’kree deploy equipment that enables them to fight the way they want to rather than weaponry optimised to bring a pragmatic victory at the price of abandoning traditional methods.
+In short, the K’kree deploy equipment that enables them to fight the way they want to rather than weaponry optimized to bring a pragmatic victory at the price of abandoning traditional methods.

-K’kree infantry are armed with personal and light support weapons, favouring lasers over projectile weapons.
+K’kree infantry are armed with personal and light support weapons, favoring lasers over projectile weapons.
 Infantry are supported by vehicles and artillery, much as in any armed force.
 However, the K’kree make extensive use of drones and robotic combat